developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/setconfig/index.md

   * IP output
   * MSR input
   * SIMULSCAN input

+**Notes**:
+* Plug-in names are case sensitive.
+* Each intent involving a Plug-in requires a separate intent Action.

 **PARAM_LIST** [Bundle]: A parameter list bundle nested within the `PLUGIN_CONFIG` bundle.
 Includes the list of parameters that should be updated under the specified Plug-in.
 Setting an empty string in any parameter value resets that parameter to its default setting.